Identifying the sources of noise synergy and redundancy in the gene expression of feed-forward loop motif: Supporting Information

 where the under-braced terms represent the partial covariances contributing to the total normalized covariance.
 Here, $\Gamma_{xy}=1/(\beta_x+\beta_y)$, $\Gamma_{xz}=1/(\beta_x+\beta_z)$, $\Gamma_{yz}=1/(\beta_y+\beta_z)$, $\Gamma_{xyz}^{(1)}=1/[(\beta_x+\beta_y)(\beta_x+\beta_z)]$, $\Gamma_{xyz}^{(2)}=(\beta_x+\beta_y+\beta_z)/[\beta_y(\beta_x+\beta_y)(\beta_x+\beta_z)(\beta_y+\beta_z)]$, and $\Gamma_{xyz}^{(3)}=(2\beta_x+\beta_y+\beta_z)/[(\beta_x+\beta_y)(\beta_x+\beta_z)(\beta_y+\beta_z)]$.

 We now define the output noise by $\eta_z^2=\sigma_z^2/\langle z\rangle^2$.
-Using this definition in Eq.~(\ref{S9}), we write the expression of noise of Z in terms of partial covariances given in Eqs.~(\ref{eq10}-\ref{eq12}) as
+Using this definition in Eq.~(\ref{S9}), we write the expression of noise of Z in terms of partial covariances given in Eqs.~(\ref{eqs10}-\ref{eqs12}) as

 where the under-braced terms represent distinct noise sources.
-The expressions in Eq.~(\ref{eq10}-\ref{eq13}) are general and hold for any FFL type.
-However, to apply them specifically to C1- or I1-FFL with particular pathway integration mechanisms-- such as AND or OR-- one must use the corresponding forms of the production vector $\bm{f}$ (see Table~\ref{t1}).
+The expressions in Eq.~(\ref{eqs13}) are general and hold for any FFL type.
+However, to apply them specifically to C1- or I1-FFL with particular pathway regulation mechanisms to output-- such as AND or OR-- one must use the corresponding forms of the production vector $\bm{f}$ (see Table~S1).

 We note that the noise of X, defined as $\eta_x^2=1/\langle x\rangle$, is used as the tuning parameter in our analysis.
 We set different values of $\langle x\rangle$ to obtain the range of the tuning parameter upon which we measure different quantities.